 Lost Layers: The History of JCU's Guarini Campus

-The JCU Department of Art History and Studio Art hosted Lost Layers: Presentation of the Initial Findings on the History of the Guarini Campus on November 11.
+The JCU Department of Art History hosted Lost Layers: Presentation of the Initial Findings on the History of the Guarini Campus on November 11.
 Four graduate students in John Cabot University’s Master’s program in Art History presented their findings on the multi-faceted past of the University’s Guarini Campus, in Rome.
 The students examined the history of the Guarini Campus during the Practicum in Art-Historical Research and Problem Solving, taught by Professor Lila Yawn.
 The four presenters were Elizabeth C. Asenas, Maria Vittoria Di Sabatino, Tatyana Serraino and Nathaniel Sloan.

 While the research project remains ongoing, the students shared a wealth of information pertaining to the last five centuries of campus history.
 They presented findings on both the building and its social history, including information on the many diverse individuals and communities that have occupied the space of the campus over the years.